McNopper/ZeroInfinity/README.md

 - his parents, Monika Friedel Nopper and Ernst Christian Nopper
 - his wife, Iris Karoline Nopper
-- and the wider family
+- and the wider family and friends